andywiecko/Majoranapp/DEVELOPER_GUIDE.md

     }
 ```

-Finally, one have to include new model class in `Majoranapp/Majoranapp_bits/Factory.hpp` header to make it available in the program.
+Finally, one has to include a new model class in `Majoranapp/Majoranapp_bits/Factory.hpp` header to make it available in the program.

 ### Vector Viewers

-In the previous example, defined class is derived from `public DefaultViewer`.
+In the previous example, a defined class is derived from `public DefaultViewer`.
-By inheritance, author of the model must select `VectorViewer` for the model.
+By inheritance, the author of the model must select `VectorViewer` for the model.
-`VectorViewer` specifies how sites should be displayed in the result, e.g. `Grid2DViewer` will map site number *i* in two dimensional grid layout: *i* ->(*x,y*).
+`VectorViewer` specifies how sites should be displayed in the result, e.g. `Grid2DViewer` will map site number *i* in a two-dimensional grid layout: *i* ->(*x,y*).
 `VectorViewers`, which are available, can be found in `Majoranapp/Majoranapp_bits/VectorViewers/.`.
 Current version support 3 different `VectorViewers`